tommylee0923/ifcqa-tool/README.md

 ![IfcQA HTML Report](docs/images/report-overview.png)

 **IfcQA** is a lightweight **IFC quality-gate CLI** built with **C# / .NET / xBIM toolkit**.
-It validates BIM models against configurable rulesets and produces clear, shareable QA reports for tool-agnostic workflows, CI pipelines, and automated AEC processes, making inconsistent or poorly structured BIM data easier to detect and explain.
+It validates BIM models against configurable rulesets and generates interactive HTML reports with 3D model viewer that links QA issues directly to the elements.

 ---